 The nearly $66 million the University reported in securities last quarter make up a relatively small portion of the total endowment, valued at $25.9 billion.
 The SEC filings include the investments PRINCO manages directly.

 The shares in JBG Smith alone add up to a value of around $61 million.

-The SEC investment managers like PRINCO with more than $100 million under management to disclose securities holdings annually.
+The SEC requires investment managers like PRINCO with more than $100 million under management to disclose securities holdings annually.
 Managers are not required to report mutual fund holdings, but they must include their exchange-traded funds.

 The SEC filings represent only a small portion of the University’s total endowment and are only the funds that PRINCO manages directly.

-Of the top University endowments — the other four being Harvard, Yale, Stanford University, and the University of Texas system — the University ranks second in investment to technology companies. ranks first by a wide margin, with 83 percent of its holdings in technology companies.
+Of the top five University endowments — the other four being Harvard, Yale, Stanford University, and the University of Texas system — the University ranks second in investment to technology companies.
+Harvard ranks first by a wide margin, with 83 percent of its holdings in technology companies.

 The amount in reported securities is also small compared to those in other Ivies’ filings.
 Harvard, for example, reported $475 million in securities, while Yale reported $681 million.